gekatateam/neptunus/plugins/outputs/dynamic_grpc/README.md

 # Dynamic gRPC Output Plugin

-The `dynamic_grpc` output can produce events using unary RPCs or client streams.
-Server streaming will be added in future releases.
+The `dynamic_grpc` output can produce events using unary RPCs or client streams in client mode, and produce events to subscribers through server streams in server mode.

+## Client mode

 Event routing key must be a full RPC name from `proto_files`.
 If RPC:
  - unary - an individual call is made for each event;